 A household making child support payments cannot have the amount of the payment reduced from their household income calculation, but in shared custody situations, may include the children as part of their household.

 Verification of Household Income

-There are two methods to obtaining household income: documents provided by the household or third-party verification.
+There are three methods to obtaining household income: income documents provided by the household, third-party verification, or self-verification of income.